LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/add-token-to-lisk.md

 # Adding an ERC-20 Token to Lisk
 This tutorial is meant for developers with an existing **Standard ERC-20** token or a **Custom ERC-20** token on Ethereum who want to deploy their respective token on Lisk.
 In this guide, you'll learn how to deploy a Standard or a Custom ERC-20 token from Ethereum to Lisk.

+## About OptimismMintableERC20s

+The Standard Bridge system requires that L2 representations of L1 tokens implement the [`IOptimismMintableERC20`](https://github.com/ethereum-optimism/optimism/blob/v1.1.4/packages/contracts-bedrock/src/universal/IOptimismMintableERC20.sol) interface.
+This interface is a superset of the standard ERC-20 interface and includes functions that allow the bridge to properly verify deposits/withdrawals and mint/burn tokens as needed.
+Your L2 token contract must implement this interface in order to be bridged using the Standard Bridge system.

 <!-- Lisk uses [Optimism's Superchain token list](https://github.com/ethereum-optimism/ethereum-optimism.github.io/blob/master/optimism.tokenlist.json) as a reference for tokens that have been deployed on Lisk. -->